mongodb/mongo-hadoop/mongo-hadoop_adapter.md

 * The same data type is used for the split field in all documents, otherwise you may get incomplete results.
 * The split field contains simple scalar values, and is not a compound key (e.g., `"foo"` is acceptable but `{"k":"foo", "v":"bar"}` is not)

+######`mongo.input.split.create_input_splits`

+Defaults to `'true'`.
+When set, attempts to create multiple input splits from the input collection, for parallelism.
+When set to `'false'` the entire collection will be treated as a **single** input split.

+######`mongo.input.split.allow_read_from_secondaries`
+**Deprecated.**

+Sets `slaveOk` on all outbound connections when reading data from splits.
+This is deprecated - if you would like to read from secondaries, just specify the appropriate [readPreference](http://docs.mongodb.org/manual/reference/connection-string/#read-preference-options) as part of your `mongo.input.uri` setting.

+######`mongo.input.split.read_from_shards`

+When reading data for splits, query the shard directly rather than via the `mongos`.
+This may produce inaccurate results if there are aborted/incomplete chunk migrations in process during execution of the job - to ensure correctness when using this setting, disable the balancer while running the job and also set `mongo.input.split.read_shard_chunks` to `'true'`.

+######`mongo.input.split.split_key_pattern`

+If you want to customize that split point for efficiency reasons (such as different distribution) on an un-sharded collection, you may set this to any valid field name.
+The restriction on this key name are the *exact same rules* as when sharding an existing MongoDB Collection.
+You must have an index on the field, and follow the other rules outlined in the docs.
+Only usable when `mongo

 ## Streaming

 ### Overview